mohammad-ebadi/Practice-Website.github.io/README.md

 # Practice-Website
-⚠This repo is for practicing purposes⚠
+⚠This repo is only for practicing purposes⚠